Dec 27 to Dec 29, 2019

 3. Coaches and managers are responsible to communicate important tournament information to their team’s players and parents; we ask that players and parents do not contact the tournament staff directly.

 4. Coaches and managers are responsible to know, understand and follow all tournament rules, especially the rules for guest players/trialists.
-Any team found to have played an ineligible player(s) will forfeit the game.
+Any team found to have played an ineligible player(s) will default the game.

 5. Team officials are responsible for the behavior of their players, parents and spectators at all times during the tournament.
 Any team showing unsportsmanlike behavior will be disciplined and unruly spectators may be asked to leave the facility.
 Any verbal abuse to referees, staff and volunteers by any team may result in immediate expulsion from the tournament.